isabella232/katacoda-1/kubernetes-101/loadbalancing/step6.md

-To test ability of our ingress controller to divert traffic to the correct pod we will create a second pod.
+To test the ability of our ingress controller to divert traffic to the correct pod we will create a second pod.

 `kubectl create deployment web2 --image=gcr.io/google-samples/hello-app:2.0`{{execute}}